PixarAnimationStudios/OpenUSD-proposals/proposals/revise_use_of_layer_metadata/README.md

 ### Advisory Layer Metadata
 Advisory layer metadata provides hints and ancillary data to clients and editors, but is generally not meaningfully consumed by the USD core.
-It can be _sually_ be reasonably interpreted as a statement about the stage _or_ about the root layer and, importantly, it does not critically matter which interpretation is applied.
+It can _usually_ be reasonably interpreted as a statement about the stage _or_ about the root layer and, importantly, it does not critically matter which interpretation is applied.
 We do not consider advisory layer metadata to be problematic; some examples of advisory layer metadata: